 Congressional Republicans have been trying to sabotage the Affordable Care Act (ACA) since it was first enacted.
-Under the Trump administration, those efforts have accelerated as the president and congressional Republicans seek to discredit the law.
+Under the Trump administration, these efforts have accelerated as the president and congressional Republicans seek to discredit the law.
 President Donald Trump has been clear about his goal, saying, “[T]he best thing we can do politically speaking is let Obamacare explode.”
-And Sen. Lindsey Graham (R-SC) put it equally bluntly, tweeting that “the ‘Collapse and Replace’ of Obamacare may prove to be the most effective path forward.”

-These efforts to undermine the market have real consequences.
-While the ACA marketplace was poised for a successful year in 2018, efforts by President Trump and congressional leaders to sow uncertainty and hurt the markets are having real effects.
-To help people understand who is undermining the individual insurance market and how they’re doing it, the Center for American Progress Action Fund is tracking these sabotage efforts and their effects.
+This sabotage has real consequences.
+While the ACA marketplace was poised for a successful 2018, efforts by President Trump and congressional leaders to sow uncertainty and hurt the markets have driven up premiums and caused insurers to leave the marketplace.
+To help people understand who is undermining the individual insurance market and how they are doing it, the Center for American Progress Action Fund is tracking these sabotage efforts and their effects.